Ravi Varma (stunt director)

-Ravi Varma (born as K Ravi Kumar) is an Indian stunt director.
+Kalasaiah Ravi Kumar is an Indian stunt director and filmmaker known for his work in South Indian and Bollywood films.

 Early life

 Ravi Varma was born on 6 January 1976 to K Kalasaiah and Ningamma in Bangalore, Karnataka.
 He did his schooling in Bangalore Corporation School.
 He was once a autorickshaw driver.

 Career

 Varma began his journey with Sandalwood in 1995 as a fight assistant.
-A breakthrough in his movie career happened when he assumed the role of action director in the Kannada film Dharma in 2004, in which the principal actor was Darshan.
-His biggest Sandalwood movie so far is Darshan's Sangoli Rayanna, an epic period movie filmed on a grand scale with 1000 actors.
+A breakthrough in his film career happened when he assumed the role of action director in the Kannada film Dharma in 2004, starring Darshan.
+His biggest Sandalwood movie so far is Darshan's Sangoli Rayanna, an epic period movie filmed on a grand scale with 1,000 actors.
 Ravi Varma entered the Telugu industry with Krishna Vamsi's Mahatma in 2009.